react-static/react-static/README.md

 }
 ```

-When your site is built (both in dev and production mode), the special `<Routes />` component will automatically handle all of your routing based on the paths you define in your `static.config.js`
+When your site is built (both in dev and production mode), the special `<Routes>` component will automatically handle all of your routing based on the paths you define in your `static.config.js`

 `App.js` example:
 ```javascript